 I have a confession to make: I’m jealous of my ex-husband’s new girlfriend.

-Yeah, I know: Who isn’t?
-But I’m not talking about the typical you-don’t-know-what-you’ve-got-‘til-it’s-gone discomfort we all feel when someone who we loved moves on; it’s been nearly two years since my ex and I split, and that particular wound has finally begun to heal.
+Yeah, I know, who isn’t?
+But I’m not talking about the typical you-don’t-know-what-you’ve-got-‘til-it’s-gone discomfort we all feel when someone we loved moves on from us; it’s been nearly two years since my ex and I split, and that particular wound has finally begun to heal.
 No, this feeling is a completely different animal.
 I’m talking about the kind of bitterness and anger that blurs your vision and gets steam whistling from your ears.
 It’s Daffy Duck-level jealousy, and trust me, it’s not flattering.

 The other day I was putting away laundry in my four-year-old daughter’s bedroom.
 She was playing Barbies and explaining why she hated each item of clothing I pulled from the basket.
 This dress was too long, this shirt too short, most every item far too scratchy.
 One was too orange.
 Basically, it was a typical Sunday morning.